 Household coffee kicks (First Wave)

 Okay, coffee was already a drink that was enjoyed around the world.
-But after World War II someone got the idea that coffee could be freeze dried.
+But after World War II someone got the idea that coffee could be freeze-dried.
 WHAAAT why would you do that?
 Yes, you read it right.
-The world was gifted the joy of instant coffee.
-It was a convenient and cheap way to distribute the coffee anywhere in the world.
+The world was gifted with the joy of instant coffee.
+It was a convenient and cheap way to distribute coffee anywhere in the world.
 And it could be brought back to life with a splash of hot water.